 According to Liz Dwyer’s analysis of the study in Good Education, these results may reflect too-low expectations for high school graduation.
 Most high school students only need to take four years of English and two years each of math and science to graduate.
 Dwyer points out that kids can graduate high school having taken math only in 9th and 10th grades, or having taken no English classes that emphasized writing.

 Reflecting the validity of this issue, 44% of students surveyed wished they’d taken “more math, science and writing-intensive courses” to prepare them for life beyond high school.
 Respondents who went on to college, especially those who felt they were struggling or who needed remedial classes, voiced these regrets most often.

-Dwyer questions why states don’t require more math, writing and science – as well as more social studies and foreign language classes.
+Dwyer questions why states don’t require more math, writing and mobile casino science – as well as more social studies and foreign language classes.
 “Why isn’t there a class dedicated to teaching the fundamentals of writing?” she rightly asks.
 Fully 69% of survey respondents (including those who didn’t go to college) felt high school graduation requirements were “very” or “pretty” easy, with 37% saying it should be more challenging to earn a high school diploma.